-Inference subskills are a range of subskills used when listening or reading, and involve the reader in "working out" something which is not explicitly stated.
+Inference subskills are a range of subskills used when listening or reading, and involve the reader in "working out" something which is not explicitly stated or not immediately understood.
 This may be eg :

 - inferring the relationship between speaker and listener